Patrick S. Campbell

 F +1 202.263.7555

 Patrick S. Campbell is a partner in the Washington, DC office of Milbank LLP and a member of the firm’s Transportation and Space Group.
-Mr. Campbell’s practice focuses on transactional, corporate and regulatory matters.
-He has worked extensively on such matters on behalf of numerous domestic and foreign telecommunications, satellite, media and Internet companies.
+Mr. Campbell’s practice focuses on transactional, corporate and regulatory matters in the digital infrastructure space.
+He has worked extensively on such matters on behalf of domestic and foreign fiber optic, wireless, data center, tower, satellite, computing service, media and Internet companies, as well as banks, private equity firms and other entities investing in, or providing securitization or other debt financing for, these companies.

 Primary Focus & Experience